Buying real estate in Montenegro?

 Do banks lend to US citizens in Montenegro in 2026?

-US citizens generally receive similar treatment to other foreign nationals when applying for mortgages in Montenegro, meaning banks focus more on your income stability, documentation quality, and loan enforceability than on your specific passport.
+U.S. citizens do not receive better or worse treatment than other foreign nationals when applying for a mortgage in Montenegro, as banks evaluate all non-resident borrowers primarily on income stability, documentation quality, and collateral value rather than passport nationality.

-The main reason some banks in Montenegro are hesitant to lend to American borrowers specifically is the added compliance burden from US regulations like FATCA, which requires foreign banks to report on American account holders and can make the administrative process more complex.
+The main reason some banks in Montenegro are hesitant to lend to American borrowers specifically is the extra compliance burden created by U.S. tax reporting rules (FATCA), which requires foreign banks to report on American account holders to the IRS, adding paperwork and regulatory risk for the bank.

 There is a full document dedicated to mortgage for foreigners in our pack covering the property buying process in Montenegro.